 We are full swing into the second quarter of this year and I couldn’t be more excited.
-I believe I’ve been doing well this year especially in the departments of checking the way I do things and ensuring that I maintain my boundaries in every area of my life.
+I believe I’ve been doing good this year especially in the departments of checking the way I do things and ensuring that I maintain my boundaries in every area of my life.
 I’ve noticed in three months, I’ve gotten a lot accomplished and I’ve conquered some fears while at it.
-I’m very proud of myself and if you’ve been doing the same so far, you should be too.
+I’m very proud of myself and you should be too if you’ve been doing the same so far.

-Which leads me to these three important mistakes that potential leaders make that checked, they will rear an ugly head later.
-I’ve seen some amazing men and women throughout my life who had great ideas, and even birthed awesome movements, yet all of it was short lived.
-These people crumbled and would never be seen again, and their works in progress would go incomplete.
-The following I believe are foundational mistakes that can be easily remedied, I must add, with a little bit of elbow grease called humility.
+Which leads me to these three important mistakes that potential leaders make that if not corrected, they will rear an ugly head later.
+I’ve seen some amazing men and women throughout my walk-in life, who had great ideas and even birthed awesome movements, yet all of it was short lived.
+These people crumbled and would never be seen again and their works in progress would go incomplete.
+The following I believe are foundational mistakes that can be easily remedied I must add, with a little bit of elbow grease called humility.

 Overestimating Ones Strengths